-In casual American English, "She dreams of becoming an astronaut and traveling to the moon" sounds like "shee DREEMZ uhv buh-KUH-muhng uhn A-struh-naht and TRA-vuh-luhng tuh dhuh MOON".
-Several things happen here, and the headline one is the DR Sounds Like JR: the DR sounds more like J than two crisp consonants.
+Americans pronounce "She dreams of becoming an astronaut and traveling to the moon" as "shee DREEMZ uhv buh-KUH-muhng uhn A-struh-naht and TRA-vuh-luhng tuh dhuh MOON" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the DR Sounds Like JR — the DR sounds more like J than two crisp consonants.
+It lands on dreams, the kind of sound shift that makes everyday speech feel effortless.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.